jonsimonsen/webaoa/README.md

 -Starting by adding contact info to dreis.html.
 -Replacing some of the placeholders with actual suggestions.
 -Fixed a bug that caused the banner to not be in a fixed position, and dimensioned it reasonably.
+-Made the logo into an image link to the home page.
+-Added a debug class for hiding debugging elements (actually remove them from the flow).